|

 early FM

 days.
-Histories of me and many of my friends from those days are posted
+Histories of me and many of us from those days are posted

 there;